-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY that doing so is consistent with, and furthers the intent and purposes of, the CCPA.
-609. Recommends clarifying that a business's disclosure of personal information to a person who does not have a contract that complies with § 7051(a) "generally would" be considered a sale or sharing of personal information, alleging that replacing "may" with "generally would" would avoid bad faith arguments that such persons are not third parties.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY 609.
+Recommends clarifying that a business's disclosure of personal information to a person who does not have a contract that complies with § 7051(a) "generally would" be considered a sale or sharing of personal information, alleging that replacing "may" with "generally would" would avoid bad faith arguments that such persons are not third parties.
 No change has been made in response to this comment.
 Subsection 7051(c) has been moved and is now § 7050(e).
 The comment's proposed change is not more effective in carrying out the purpose and intent of the CCPA.
 As explained in the ISOR, the purpose of this regulation is to inform businesses of the consequences of failing to have the required contract in place.
 ISOR, p.
 51. Whether a business actually "sold" or "shared" personal information requires a fact-specific determination, and thus, saying "generally would" versus "may," would not make a significant difference.
 The proposed modification is not necessary.
-W102-14 0183 - §7 7051(e) 610.
-Section 7051(e) says that a business that does not conduct due diligence may factor into whether the business has reason to believe that the service providers and contractors are using information in violation of CCPA.
+W102-14 0183 - § 7 7051(e) 610. § 7052.
+Th Section 7051(e) says that a business that does not conduct due diligence may factor into whether the business has reason to believe that the service providers and contractors are using information in violation of CCPA.
 This is a cost that should have been addressed in a SRIA.
 No change has been made in response to this comment.
 This subdivision does not create a cost as it clarifies a factor that may be considered when evaluating if a party is violating existing law.
 There is no regulatory cost to address in a SRIA.
-W9-38 W13-3 W57-20 0058-0059 0158 0598 § 7052.
-Th mments generally about § 7052 I 1 611.
-Comment supports inclusion of § 7052 because it outlines how third parties must revert to the role of service providers when they receive a consumer's opt out signal and helps ensure that third party partners clearly understand their obligations while not placing the burden on publishers for compliance by the entire ecosystem.
+W9-38 W13-3 W57-20 0058-0059 0158 0598

+611. mments generally about § 7052 Comment supports inclusion of § 7052 because it outlines how third parties must revert to the role of service providers when they receive a consumer's opt-out signal and helps ensure that third party partners clearly understand their obligations while not placing the burden on publishers for compliance by the entire ecosystem.
 No change has been made in response to this comment.
 This section has been deleted, and thus, this comment is now moot.
 W40-6 O9-4 0412 D1 31:16-31:23 612.
-Comment recommends that § 7052 be updated to clarify that third parties must No change has been made in response to this comment.
+Comment recommends that § 7052 be updated to clarify that third parties must also comply with correction and access No change has been made in response to this comment.
 This section has been deleted, and thus, this comment is now moot.
-W60-13 W60-48 0629 0646
+Further, § 7025(b), as revised, appropriately addresses comment's suggestion.
+Under this subsection, a third party shall comply with W60-13 W60-48 0629 0646